majdif47/AiCodeGen/README.md

 ## 🚀 How It Works

-1. 🏰 The program navigates to the project directory.
-2. 🧑‍💻 Runs `go run` to execute the main program.
+1. 🧑‍💻 Runs the Go program.
-3. 📂 Generates a code snippet in the chosen language and saves it in the `AiCode` folder.
+2. 📂 Generates and saves random code.
-4. 📝 Commits the new file with a meaningful message and pushes it to the repository.
+3. 📝 Commits and pushes it to the repo.

 ---